Liberec

 Liberec was once home to a thriving textile industry and hence nicknamed the "Manchester of Bohemia".
-For many Czechs, Liberec is mostly associated with the city's dominant Ještěd Tower.
+A symbol of the city and the main landmark of the panorama of Liberec is the Ještěd Tower.
 Since the end of the 19th century, the city has been a conurbation with the suburb of Vratislavice nad Nisou and the neighbouring city of Jablonec nad Nisou.
-Therefore, the total area with suburbs encompasses 150,000 inhabitants.

-Administrative parts
+Administrative division

-Liberec is made up of 32 city parts and one self-governing borough (Vratislavice nad Nisou).
+Liberec consists of 33 municipal parts (in brackets population according to the 2021 census):